-The UAB Heersink School of Medicine Immunology Institute and the O’Neal Comprehensive Cancer Center (OCCC), working in close partnership with the Flow Cytometry and Single Cell (FCSC) core, have established human IMMUNOPHENOTYPING services to all members of the Immunology Institute and the UAB community.
+The UAB Heersink School of Medicine Immunology Institute and the O’Neal Comprehensive Cancer Center (OCCC), working in close partnership with the Flow Cytometry and Single Cell (FCSC) core, have established human IMMUNOPHENOTYPING services.

 -